Mean dimension and rate-distortion function revisited: Proofs of main results

 We also recall the definition of $g$-almost product property introduced by Pfister and Sullivan \cite{ps07}, which is weaker than the specification property and is realized by a $g$-mistake function. \begin{df} A map $g:\mathbb{N}\to\mathbb{N}$ is said to be a mistake function if $g$ is non-decreasing with the properties that for every $n\geq 2$, $g(n)<n$, and

 Given $x\in X$ and $\epsilon>0$, the $g$-mistake Bowen ball $B_{n}(g;x,\epsilon)$ of $x$ is defined by

-\end{df} Comparing with the Bowen ball $B_n(x,\epsilon)$, the $g$-mistake ball allows at most $g(n)$ errors for $\epsilon$-approaching the orbit of a point, and as time evolves the total errors should decrease (rapidly) in $n$.
-This leads to the realization of the partially shadowing.
+\end{df} Compared with the Bowen ball $B_n(x,\epsilon)$, the $g$-mistake ball allows at most $g(n)$ errors for $\epsilon$-approximating the orbit of a point, and as time evolves, the total errors decrease (rapidly) in \(n\).
+This gives rise to the partial shadowing property.

-\begin{df}\cite{ps07} A TDS $(X,d,T)$ is said to have the $g$-almost product property if there exists a non-increasing function $m:\mathbb{R}^{+}\to\mathbb{N}$ such that for any $k\in\mathbb{N}$, any $x_{1},\cdots,x_{k}\in X$, any positive number $\epsilon_{1},\cdots,\epsilon_{k}$ and any integers $n_{1}\ge m(\epsilon_{1}),\cdots,n_{k}\ge m(\epsilon_{k})$,
+\begin{df}{\rm \cite[Definition 2.3]{ps07}} A TDS $(X,d,T)$ is said to have the $g$-almost product property if there exists a non-increasing function $m:\mathbb{R}^{+}\to\mathbb{N}$ such that for any $k\in\mathbb{N}$, any $x_{1},\cdots,x_{k}\in X$, any positive number $\epsilon_{1},\cdots,\epsilon_{k}$ and any integers $n_{1}\ge m(\epsilon_{1}),\cdots,n_{k}\ge m(\epsilon_{k})$,

 where $M_{0}:=0$, $M_{i}:=n_{1}+\cdots +n_{i}$, $i=1,\cdots,k-1$. \end{df}